-De reduced.
-If the option is not covered, the risk of loss can be unlimited.
 Certain exchanges in some jurisdictions permit deferred payment of the option premium, exposing the purchaser to liability for margin payments not exceeding the amount of the premium.
 The purchaser is still subject to the risk of losing the premium and transaction costs.
 When the option is exercised or expires, the purchaser is responsible for any unpaid premium outstanding at that time.

-ADDITIONAL RISKS COMMON TO FUTURES AND OPTIONS (4) Terms and conditions of contracts
+ADDITIONAL RISKS COMMON TO FUTURES AND OPTIONS

-You should ask the firm with which you deal about the terms and conditions of the specific futures or options which you are trading and associated obligations (e.g. the circumstances under which you may become obligated to make or take delivery of the underlying interest of a futures contract and, in respect of options, expiration dates and restrictions on the time for exercise).
-Under certain circumstances the specifications of outstanding contracts (including the exercise price of an option) may be modified by the exchange or clearing house to reflect changes in
+(4) Terms and conditions of contracts You should ask the firm with which you deal about the terms and conditions of the specific futures or options which you are trading and associated obligations (e.g. the circumstances under which you may become obligated to make or take delivery of the underlying interest of a futures contract and, in respect of options, expiration dates andrestrictions on the time for exercise).
+Under certain circumstances the specifications of outstanding contracts (including the exercise price of an option) may be modified by the exchange or clearing house to reflect changes in the underlying interest.

-(including the exercise price of an option) may be modified by the exchange or clearing house to reflect changes in the underlying interest.
 (5) Suspension or restriction of trading and pricing relationships Market conditions (e.g. illiquidity) and/or the operation of the rules of certain markets (e.g. the suspension of trading in any contract or contract month because of price limits or "circuit breakers") may increase the risk of loss by making it difficult or impossible to effect transactions or liquidate/ offset positions.
 If you have sold options, this may increase the risk of loss.
-Further, normal pricing relationships between the underlying interest and the future, contract and the outer bar or accur when for example, the future contract. and the underlying interest and the option may not exist.
-This can occur when, for example, the futures contract and the underying interest and the option may not exist.
-This can occur when, for example, the futures contract underying the option is subject to price limits while the option is not.
+Further, normal pricing relationships between the underlying interest and the future, and the underlying interest and the option may not exist.
+This can occur when, for example, the futures contract underlying the option is subject to price limits while the option is not.
 The absence of an underlying reference price may make it difficult to judge "fair" value.

 (6) Deposited cash and property You should familiarize yourself with the protections accorded money or other property you deposit for domestic and foreign transactions, particularly in the event of a firm insolvency or bankruptcy.
 The extent to which you may recover your money or property may be governed by specific legislation or local rules.
-In some jurisdictions, property, which had been specifically identifiable as your own, will be pro-rated in the same manner as cash for purposes or distribution in the event of a shortfail purposes or distribution in the event of a shortfall.
+In some jurisdictions, property, which had been specifically identifiable as your own, will be pro-rated in the same manner as cash for purposes or distribution in the event of a

 (7) Commission and other charges Before you begin to trade, you should obtain a clear explanation of all commission, fees and other charges for which you will be liable.
-These charges will affect your net profit (if any) or increase your loss
+These charges will affect your net profit (if any) or increase your loss.

-Which you will be liable.
-These charges will affect your het profit (if any) or increase your loss.
-(8) Transactions in other jurisdictions, including markets formally linked to a domestic market, may expose you to additional risk.
+(8) Transactions in other jurisdictions Transactions on markets in other jurisdictions, including markets formally linked to a domestic market, may expose you to additional risk.
 Such markets may be subject to regulation, which may offer different or diminished investor protection.
 Before you trade, you should enquire about any rules relevant to your particular transactions.
 Your local regulatory authority will be unable to compel the enforcement of the rules of regulatory authorities or markets in other jurisdictions where your transactions have been effected.
-You should ask the firm with which you local fee dottie about the hours of prodece available in beth way theme jurisdiction and other schoort jurisdictions. deal for details about the types of redress available in both your home jurisdiction and other relevant jurisdictions before you start to trade.
-(9) Currency risks
+You should ask the firm with which you deal for details about the types of redress available in both your home jurisdiction and other relevant jurisdictions before you start to trade.